Gate fidelity fluctuations and quantum process invariants: Abstract

 \section{Abstract}

-We characterize the quantum gate fidelity in a state-independent manner by giving an explicit basis-independent expression for its variance which can be extended to calculate all higher order moments.
+We characterize the quantum gate fidelity in a state-independent manner by giving an explicit expression for its variance.
+The method we provide can be extended to calculate all higher order moments of the gate fidelity.
 Using these results we obtain a simple expression for the variance of a single qubit system and deduce the asymptotic behavior for large-dimensional quantum systems.
 Applications of these results to quantum chaos and randomized benchmarking are discussed.